 (b) Four offices each of the Development Associations of Otolo Nnewi, Uruagu Nnewi, Umudim Nnewi and Nnewichi Nnewi.

 The Home Branch shall meet at 12 noon on the first Sunday of every month at Nnewi Youth League Hall, Nkwo Nnewi

 10.2 Abroad Branches

-There shall be established a Branch in every town where there are at least ten qualified members resident.
+There shall be established a Branch in every town where there is at least ten qualified members resident.
 Where there are less than ten qualified members, they shall be required to register with the nearest Branch.
 Abroad Branches shall meet every month on such a day, time and place ae the members shall decide.